D3TRU04/ping/README.md

 - User authentication and profiles
 - Event and place cards with details
 - Navigation between different sections
-- Real-time data from Supabase backend
+- Real-time data from Supabase scripts
 - Cross-platform mobile support

 ## Tech Stack
 - React Native with Expo
 - NativeWind for styling
-- Supabase for backend services
+- Supabase for scripts services
 - React Navigation for routing
 - TypeScript